GaiaNet-AI/docs/docs/node-guide/rag/concepts.md

 # What is a RAG-based LLM application

 Retrieval-augmented generation (RAG) is a way to solve the hallucinations of the Large Language Model (LLM) by attaching external data sources to the model.
 The RAG way will enhance the accuracy and reliability of LLMs with facts retrieved from external knowledge.
-That's why a GaiaNet node is RAG based LLM application.
+That's why a GaiaNet node is RAG RAG-based LLM application.

 For example, if you ask ChatGPT the question What is Layer 2, the answer is that Layer 2 is a concept from the computer network.
 However, if you ask a blockchain person, he answers that Layer 2 is a way to scale the original Ethereum network.
 That's the difference between the original model and the model with RAG.

 We will cover the external knowledge preparation and how a RAG-based application completes a conversation.
+If you have learned how a RAG application works, go to [Build a RAG application with GaiaNet](build-with-gaianet.md) to start building one.

 1. Create embeddings for your own knowledge
 2. Lifecycle of a user query on a RAG-based LLM application

-To build a RAG-based LLM application, we will use a chat model like Llama-3-8B for generating response to the user, a text embedding model like all-miniLM-V2 for creating and retrieving embeddings, and a Vector DB like Qdrant for storing embeddings.
+For a RAG-based LLM application, besides the application itself, we will use
+* a chat model like Llama-3-8B for generating responses to the user
+* a text embedding model like all-miniLM-V2 for creating and retrieving embeddings
+* a Vector DB like Qdrant for storing embeddings.

 ## Workflow for creating embeddings